ABSOLUTE BEGINNERS COOKING COURSE (INTENSIVE)

 Delicious salads and dressings will become part of your repertoire.
 Learn how to make delicious dressings – balsamic, mustard, Asian and herbed.
 You will also learn how to make potato salad, watercress, pear & stilton salad with walnut dressing, mixed bean salad, baked aubergine with chilli and coriander, grated carrot salad, tabbouleh and a mozzarella and tomato salad with basil dressing.

-With the emphasis on ‘5 a day’ and being encouraged to eat a diet filled with pulses and green, leafy veg this class showcases our favourite vegetable recipes using seasonal veg.
-You will learn to steam, boil, braise, roast and sauté vegetables in the following recipes – steamed green beans in summer or cauliflower or broccoli in winter; roast butternut squash with red onions and herbs in winter or baked tomatoes in summer; braised fennel; glazed parsnips or carrots; spinach – wilted with browned butter; platter of leeks, courgettes and mushrooms with fresh green herbs marinated in a perfect vinaigrette; leeks baked in a cheesy sauce; and oven roast potato cakes.
+The emphasis will be on ‘5 a day’ and being encouraged to eat a diet filled with pulses and green, leafy veg.
+Accordingly, this class showcases our favourite vegetable recipes using seasonal veg.
+You will learn to steam, boil, braise, roast and sauté vegetables in the following recipes.
+Steamed green beans in summer or cauliflower or broccoli in winter; roast butternut squash with red onions and herbs in winter or baked tomatoes in summer; braised fennel; glazed parsnips or carrots; spinach – wilted with browned butter; platter of leeks, courgettes and mushrooms with fresh green herbs marinated in a perfect vinaigrette; leeks baked in a cheesy sauce; and oven roast potato cakes.

 Learn how to make perfect chocolate brownies, a basic sponge cake, mini meringues, apple crumble and creme caramel.
 Making delicious desserts is so much easier than you think and you can wow your friends with your new baking skills!

 We try to accommodate dietary requirements as best we can and do our best to provide alternatives where possible.
 However, some classes are simply not designed to accommodate special dietary requirements, for example, we can not make entire baking classes gluten free or make croissants without butter.